 The study of political science aims to understand the way in which policy for a society is formulated and executed and the moral standards by which policy is or ought to be set.
 For teaching purposes, the study of political science has been divided by the department into the following fields: (1) American politics, (2) comparative politics, (3) political theory, and (4) international politics.
 Introductory courses in these fields provide broad and flexible approaches to studying political life.

-The major in political science consists of thirty-one hours, of which, in all but exceptional cases, at least twenty-one hours must be completed at Wake Forest.
+The major in politics and international affairs consists of thirty-one hours, of which, in all but exceptional cases, at least twenty-one hours must be completed at Wake Forest.
 Where students take political science courses abroad, they have to be in Wake Forest approved programs and/or must have been certified by the department chair.
 The required courses for the major include the following:

-- at least one non-seminar course in each of the four fields of political science listed above;
+- at least one non-seminar course in each of the four fields of politics listed above;

-- the department’s methodologyrequirement.
+- the department’s methodology requirement.
 Except in exceptional circumstances, the requirement should be completed prior to the end of the junior year and before the senior seminar.
 All students must take POL 291 “Research Design and Qualitative Analysis.
 Students must also complete POL 292 “Quantitative Analysis.”
 Students who have received a C or above in Math 109 are exempt from POL 292.
-It will remain the responsibility of such students to meet the full number of credit hours required for the Political Science major;
+It will remain the responsibility of such students to meet the full number of credit hours required for the Political Science major.
+Please note: For majors declaring in Spring 2015 and beyond the methodology requirement will be as follows: POL 280 will take the place of Pol 291 and 292.
+POL 280 provides an overview of the qualitative and quantitative methods prominent in studying political science.
+In addition, majors are required to take Math 109, which must be completed prior to or in concurrence with POL 280.
+The methods course is a prerequisite for the senior seminar and students are expected to take the methods course prior to the end of the junior year and, in any case, prior to the senior seminar.

 - One political science seminar course (POL 300) normally taken in the senior year.
 The senior seminar provides an opportunity for majors to experience something comparable to a graduate seminar.
 As such, it is conducted more by discussion than by lecture and enables students to read and reflect upon advanced scholarly material.
 The seminar also offers students the opportunity in their final year to create a research paper of greater length and sophistication than is customary and to develop the research and writing skills appropriate to the task.
 Due to its relatively heavy workload, the senior seminar is a four-hour credit class.